Introducing an ‘opt-out’ system of organ donation in England could allow as many as 700 more lives to be saved a year.

 Every year about 600,000 people in the UK die.
 But only about 6,000 are considered ‘eligible donors’—meaning they’ve died under the right circumstances and aren’t medically unsuitable for a transplant.

-Last year only about 1,600 deceased people actually became donors mainly due to further medical concerns, logistical hurdles, or not getting consent from their families.
+Last year only about 1,600 deceased people actually became donors, the drop-off mainly due to further medical concerns, logistical hurdles, or not getting consent from their families.
 People can donate more than one organ, and last year around 4,000 transplants took place from deceased donors.

 Donations after death are more common than living donations, but they’re still relatively rare because they can only happen when people die in certain circumstances, and are medically suitable for a donation.